 Let's all pause and appreciate that there was a donut on the menu for lunch this day.
 And certainly one of the fanciest donuts I've ever eaten.

-The next course was Kino clams with "hoja santa" and sherry.
-It was paired with white almond juice.
+The next course was Kino clams with "hoja santa" and sherry, and it was paired with white almond juice.

-The catch of the day was sea bass, served with a perfectly cooked farm fresh egg.
+The day's catch was sea bass, served with a perfectly cooked farm fresh egg.

 I love the simple yet elegant presentation.
 The dish was paired with green seaweed juice.

 Not pictured is the handsome steak knife in a leather sheath I was provided.

 Onion for dessert?
 Why not!
-This creative combination of onion, caramel, and salted yogurt ice cream was a delight to devour.
+This creative combination of onion, caramel, and salted yogurt ice cream was a delight.